Low-probability Tokens Sustain Exploration in Reinforcement Learning with Verifiable Reward: Experiments

 \subsection{Ablation Study}

-We conduct a series of ablation studies to analyze the core components of Lp-Reg and validate our key design choices.
+We conduct a series of ablation studies to analyze the core components of Lp-Reg and validate our key design choices for regularization in Equation~\ref{eq:lp_reg_objective}, including low-probability regularization, noise filtering, negative sample regularization, and forward KL.

+\paragraph{Importance of Low-Probability Token} To verify that targeting low-probability tokens is superior to the conventional wisdom of targeting high entropy, we conduct a comparison between the high-entropy token regularization (w/ highest $\mathcal{H}$ regularization) and the low-probability regularization (w/ lowest $\pi_{\boldsymbol{\theta}}$ regularization, vanilla Lp-Reg).
+Instead of applying Lp-Reg to the lowest $1\%$ probability tokens, we apply an identical regularization mechanism to the tokens with the highest $1\%$ entropy.
+As shown in Figure~\ref{fig:14b_ablation_extra_combined_metrics}, this approach not only fails to improve performance but also fails to sustain high entropy, which collapses after an initial spike.
+This result reinforces our claim from the Introduction: high entropy is a poor proxy for valuable exploration.
+As our analysis in Section~\ref{sec:Qualitative Analysis of Targeted Tokens} further corroborates, high-entropy tokens are often common function words or formatting characters, not the meaningful, low-probability exploratory tokens we term \textit{reasoning sparks}.
+Regularizing them pollutes the learning signal without protecting the structured, low-probability reasoning paths necessary for progress.

 \paragraph{Importance of Noise Filtering.} Lp-Reg only protects tokens deemed meaningful by the proxy distribution ($\pi_{\text{proxy}} > 0$).
 To test this, we remove the filter and fork all tokens below the noise threshold $\tau$ from contributing to gradient updating (Lp-Reg w/o $\tau$).
 Figure~\ref{fig:14b_ablation_main_combined_metrics} shows that this leads to a catastrophic performance collapse and entropy explosion.
 This confirms that filtering is critical to ignore the extreme tail of the distribution, which consists of irrelevant noise that destabilizes training if regularized.

-\paragraph{Dynamic vs. Fixed Threshold.} We conduct a comparison between the dynamic min-p noise threshold (Lp-Reg w/ dynamic $\tau$) and the fixed noise threshold (Lp-Reg w/ fixed $\tau$) in Section~\ref{sec:Proxy Distribution}.
+We further conduct a comparison between the dynamic min-p noise threshold (Lp-Reg w/ dynamic $\tau$) and the fixed noise threshold (Lp-Reg w/ fixed $\tau$) in Section~\ref{sec:Proxy Distribution}.
 As shown in Figure~\ref{fig:14b_ablation_main_combined_metrics}, the fixed threshold underperforms compared to the dynamic threshold, which we adopt as the default.
 However, it still significantly surpasses the standard GRPO.
 This indicates that while the core filtering principle is effective, the dynamic nature of min-p provides a more robust estimate of the model's confidence across different contexts, better preserving genuine \textit{reasoning sparks}.

-We conduct further ablation studies on the high-entropy token regularization and reverse KL regularization.
-For detailed results and analysis, please refer to Appendix~\ref{sec:Further Ablation Study}.